Racoros/DigitalSignalProcessing/README.md

 ## Turning awesome mathematical equations to powerful code.

 ### time_folding.py
     Teach the concept of timefolding.

 ### time_shifting.py
     Teach the concept of time shifting.

+## seatwork.py
+    Automate the simple seatwork